 Currently recognized as a global addiction and trauma pioneer, Dr. Landau continues to change the future of addiction and its interface with mental and physical health by identifying trauma that spans generations.
 Her TEDX talk, Family Stories, Secrets and Survival, has become legendary and is one of the most sought-after presentations on the subjects of family resilience, trauma, addiction, and mental health.
 Steadily working on her long-awaited personal memoir, Dr. Landau continues to be relied upon by the national media as an expert on all stories relating to human behavior.
 She is also a “Sangoma” or traditional African healer and a member of 4 Winds Indigenous Healers, an organization committed to bridging traditional wisdom and western science.

 It: Judith Landau, MD, DPM, LMFT, CFLE, CIP, CAI è un neuropsichiatra infantile, familiare e di comunità ed ex professore di psichiatria e medicina di famiglia, che ha passato molti anni a studiare la capacità di recupero e superare le avversità.
 Il Dr. Landau è anche un isangoma o un guaritore tradizionale africano.
-Ex professore di Psichiatria presso l'Università della Pennsylvania, Psichiatria e medicina di famiglia presso l'Università di Rochester e Senior Consultant del Trauma Studies Program presso la New York University e la Columbia, il dott.
+Ex professore di Psichiatria presso l'Università della Pennsylvania, Psichiatria e medicina di famiglia presso l'Università di Rochester e Senior Consultant del Trauma Studies Programme presso la New York University e la Columbia, il dott.
 Landau è co-sviluppatore del Continuum ARISE basato sull'evidenza, best practice di cura.
 Il Dr. Landau si avvale di oltre 40 anni di ricerca ed esperienza volti a facilitare la guarigione a lungo termine per gli individui dipendenti e le loro famiglie.

 Autore di oltre 200 pubblicazioni, ha insegnato in più di 100 paesi, ha formato più di 2000 intervistati ARISE certificati, è stato investigatore principale della ricerca condotta attraverso l'OMS, NIDA e NIAAA, SAMHSA e si è consultato con l'ONU, l'OMS, il NIMH, il NIDA, il NIAAA, SAMHSA e diversi governi internazionali.